ibm-cloud-docs/dl/maintenance.md

 {: troubleshoot}
 {: support}

-There is no connectivity after scheduled maintenance on my direct link gateway.
+There is no connectivity after scheduled maintenance on my direct link.
 {: shortdesc}

 My connection is down.